 The Company realizes the importance of this risk and has established the management structure to ensure that the Company business operation is transparent and fair.
 Among the 10 members of the Board of Directors, the Company has appointed four external persons to be the independent directors to perform the duty of reviewing, balancing the decision and considering the approval of important matters before proposing to the shareholders' meeting.
-The Company has also appointed 3 independent directors to be the Audit Committee to perform the duty of reviewing the connected transactions which may cause conflicts of interest, ensuring that the Company has proper internal control systems and that the Company has prepared and disclosed its financial reports accurately and timely.
-The Company has also appointed the Nomination and Remuneration Committee to perform the duty of nominating the competent and qualified candidates to be the Company's directors and members of each committee; and considering and determining the methods and criteria of paying remuneration Committee and the Chairman of the Committee are independent directors.
+The Company has also appointed these 3 independent directors to be the Audit Committee to perform the duty of reviewing the connected transactions which may cause conflicts of interest, ensuring that the Company has proper internal control systems and that the Company has prepared and disclosed its financial reports accurately and timely.
+The Company has also appointed the Nomination and Remuneration Committee to perform the duty of nominating the competent and qualified candidates to be the Company's directors and members of each committee; and considering and determining the methods and criteria of paying remuneration to the Company's Board members.
+Three out of four members of the Nomination and Remuneration Committee and the Chairman of the Committee are independent directors.